jma8774/Unity-Platformer/README.md

 ## Instructions
 If you want to play the game, you can do so by downloading this repository as a zip file by pressing the green button, extract it and then run the platformer executable file.
+Or go to the following link https://simmer.io/@Jee/demo-platformer
 ## Controls
 Key | Action
 ------------ | -------------
 Arrows | To move and double jump
-Left Ctrl | To crouch for invisbility
+Left Ctrl | To crouch for invisibility
 Z | To attack
 X | To spawn swords
 C | To perform gather and spin attack with swords